kennych418/FPGA_AudioVisualizer/README.md

 I selected an i2S MEMS microphone primarily because it can transmit audio information through a digital communication protocol.
 Analog or PCM microphones were not considered since an FPGA is a digital device and can't interface with these microphones.
 However, I later discovered that this is not true and more information is provided in the Future Improvements section.

-I chose the DE10-Lite FPGA Dev Kit because it is cheap and provides the necessary I/O for me to interface with the microphone and VGA display.
+I chose the DE10-Lite FPGA Dev Kit because it is cheap, fast (50MHz), and provides the necessary I/O for me to interface with the microphone and VGA display.
 To use the DE10-Lite, you must connect your computer to your FPGA through a USB A to B cable (one is packaged with the DE10-Lite).
 This will provide power to the FPGA and allow you to program it through intel's Quartus IDE.
 The table below lists all of the wire connections between the microphone and the FPGA.
 Any pins that are not listed are left floating.

 | Microphone | FPGA |
 |------------|------|